Arman511/CS3528/README.md

 ## Project Overview

 This project is part of the CS3028 course.
-It includes various scripts and modules to demonstrate different aspects of the course material.
+Using model route framework ontop of flask.
+We have decied to allow the placement team to upload students and opportunities.
+The students will rank opportuniites and employers would rank students.
+We will then use the Gale-Shapley algorithm to compare the rankings each give.
+We will then using email integration send a confirmation out to the employer.

+-   **Flask**: A lightweight WSGI web application framework in Python.
+-   **Pymongo**: An MongoDB toolkit and Object-Relational Mapping (ORM) library for Python.
+-   **Gale-Shapley Algorithm**: Also known as the stable marriage algorithm, used for matching students to opportunities. --NOT IMPLEMENTED YET
+-   **Email Integration**: To send confirmation emails to employers. --NOT IMPLEMENTED YET

 ## Setup Instructions